A WebAssembly interpreter.

 with the sizes of the values so that the necessary infomation is

-repeating the validation step.
+something like repeating the validation step.
+An alternative is

-variable-sized values, which is the default.
+built with variable-sized values, which is the default.

 (-D TOYWASM_USE_SMALL_CELLS=ON